racket/racket/collects/swindle/readme.txt

 * A language that can easily create HTML, where the result is human-editable.  ("html.ss")

-* Customizable syntax: easy to add customized languages to DrScheme.
+* Customizable syntax: easy to add customized languages to DrRacket.
   ("custom.ss")